dcunited001/dcunited001.github.io/_posts/2018-03-30-semioteleological-revolution-a-sociophysical-phase-change.md

     ideal Nietzschean psychological metatypes for the constant struggle forward, despite the apparent need to overcome struggle

 - This came as a response to watching the second episode of Dies Irae, but I thought the idea was terrible, so I guess I threw away the post-it note. now I'm pissed off and less willing to compromise by throwing away ideas that might be considered ... bad
   - people are born thinking they are Tabula Rasa, but they are imbued with psychological meta/types that shape them into who they are.
+    - the initial states of their psychological development is configured to include various experiences that evoke these meta/types.

-  - how does this relate to extrapolating Nietzsche's philosophy into social engineering? creating a world without conflict makes people weak. a world with constant conflict, so long as that conflict is not destabalizing, forces people to struggle with each other.
+  - how does this relate to extrapolating Nietzsche's philosophy into social engineering? creating a world without conflict makes people weak. a world with constant conflict, forces people to struggle with each other, so long as that conflict is not destabalizing.
-    - in the end, this affects some people negatively, but on the whole, the society is stronger. the people are psychologically stronger and more resilient.
+    - in the end, this affects some people negatively, but on the whole, the society is revitalized and stronger. (the people are psychologically more resilient. sociologically, individuals have been tested against enough situations, while contrary in nature and motivation with the real threats encountered outside, they pare to the challenge.)

       - without this process, the society as a whole stops adapting. struggle leads to adaptation and social darwinisim produces a stronger society. when the society is insulated